firebase/extensions/firestore-bigquery-export/CONTRIBUTING.md

 npm publish
 ```

-In general, you should publish `firestore-bigquery-change-tracker` first, since
-it doesn't depend on anything else.
-You should also only publish _after_ your
+In general, you should publish `firestore-bigquery-change-tracker` first, since it doesn't depend on anything else, and all other packages depend on it.
+Follow these steps:

+1. Publish the package to NPM once the PR has been approved, by checking out the branch.
+1. If a critical bug fix has been made to `firestore-bigquery-change-tracker`, update the dependency version in all 3 other packages.
+Publish `fs-bq-import-collection` and `fs-bq-schema-views` to NPM.
-changes have been merged into the `next` branch (and before the extension is
+1. Merge the PR to `next` branch
-released).
+1. If `firestore-bigquery-export-functions` had any changes in code or `package.json`, an extension release is required.